-- Student desks will be designated for each person and desks will be spread out to maximize space. - Windows will be opened for proper ventilation. - Classroom rugs, group tables, and superfluous furniture will be removed and individual desks installed. - Students have their own designated desk with their own supplies, water bottle, cleaning materials, and hand sanitizer. - Personal Space Desk Sneeze Guard Shields on all student desks. - Teachers will utilize outdoor space as much as possible. - Air purifiers have been placed in all classrooms, the office, and the gym for extended care.
+- Student desks will be designated for each person and desks will be spread out as much as possible to maximize space. - When possible, windows will be opened for proper ventilation. - Classroom rugs, group tables, and superfluous furniture will be removed and individual desks installed. - Students have their own designated desk with their own supplies, water bottle, cleaning materials, and (in the older grades) hand sanitizer. - Personal space desk dividers may be used where needed - Teachers will utilize outdoor space as much as possible.